Shrinivas-py/Chitti-AI-Final/README.md

 # Chitti-AI-Final
-Chitti-AI is a self-evolving multi-agent intelligence system that generates, refines, and improves solutions through collaboration, iteration, and feedback-driven learning.
+Chitti-AI is a self-evolving multi-agent intelligence system that generates, refines, and improves solutions through collaboration, iteration, and feedback-driven learning...